Diego-RB/Facillita.API/README.md

     "incomeDate": "2022-07-23"
   }
   </pre>
   <div>If it's sucedded, it'll return Code 201 with the id for the data.
-For expense a category is specified:</div>
+For an expense a category can be specified:</div>
   <br>
   <pre>
   {